 ExpressJet Airlines is committed to operating a reliable schedule and to minimizing inconvenience to our passengers in the event of a delay.
 Safety considerations, weather, and air traffic control (ATC) issues, along with other factors, may occasionally cause lengthy tarmac delays.
-Consistent with Department of Transportation requirements, ExpressJet’s Tarmac Delay Contingency Plan covers all scheduled and public charter flights operated by ExpressJet Airlines in order to manage and minimize lengthy tarmac delays.
-ExpressJet will provide sufficient resources to implement our plan, which includes a three-hour domestic time limit and a four-hour limit for international flights with the following exceptions:
+In accordance with Department of Transportation requirements, ExpressJet’s Tarmac Delay Contingency Plan covers all scheduled and public charter flights operated by ExpressJet Airlines in order to manage and minimize lengthy tarmac delays.
+ExpressJet will provide sufficient resources to implement our plan, which includes a three-hour domestic time limit and a four-hour limit for international flights covered by this plan with the following exceptions:

 In connection with our major airline partners, our plans have been coordinated with airport authorities, the Transportation Security Administration and U.S. Customs and Border Protection.

 Our Operations Support Center (OSC) is responsible for the management of the plan and will monitor on-board cabin conditions and notify ExpressJet operational officials to change the course of action when necessary.

 Should a lengthy tarmac delay occur, and unless safety and security considerations preclude it, we will make every reasonable effort to ensure that the essential needs of our customers are met and we will:

 - Provide snacks and beverages no later than two hours after leaving the gate (for departures) or after the aircraft touches down (for arrivals).